Tag Archive for: FAQ

 My Favorite Supplement Organizer!
 Large enough for fish oils and more.

-There is NO one regime that works for every person with Hashimoto’s or Graves, no standard set of supplements someone should take if they suffer from Chrons, Fibromyalgia, MS, RA, etc., and so on.
-Resist the urge to be a copycat – unfortunately, it’s not as easy as copying from one person’s regieme to your own.
-This can be is especially true with things like probiotics (folks with SIBO and digestive disease have special needs – sometimes you don’t even know what your underlying issues is and that makes it trickier again!), and then there’s B vitamins which can be challenging for folks with methylation / detoxification issues, and don’t get me started about anyone dealing with mold exposure issues – things I thought were safe for me are not … and the list goes on and on and on!
+There is NO one regime that works for every person with Hashimoto’s or Graves, no guaranteed standard set of supplements someone should take if they suffer from Chrons, Fibromyalgia, MS, RA, etc., and so on.
+Resist the urge to be a copycat – unfortunately, it’s not as easy as copying from one person’s regime to your own.
+This can be especially true with things like probiotics (folks with SIBO and digestive disease have special needs – sometimes you don’t even know what your underlying issues are and that makes it trickier again!), and then there’s B vitamins which can be challenging for folks with methylation / detoxification issues, and don’t get me started about anyone dealing with mold exposure issues – things I thought were safe for me are not … and the list goes on and on and on!

 Honestly – save yourself some time and stop wasting money on supplements that might not be right for you!
 If you’re aimlessly taking supplements, or jumping on the latest fad supplement for belly fat, bloating or autoimmune disease, you might simply be creating really expensive urine!
 That’s right, you heard me … if the supplements aren’t right for you, or your body isn’t absorbing nutrients efficiently, you could just be flushing them and your hard earned cash down the toilet … literally!